glottophilos-jon/example-work/hittype/README.md

 Fonts created by Sylvie Vanséveren, available on the Hethitologie Portal Mainz

 Version history:

+2.0 - Major revision, created new structure that allows using HitType and LuwianType packages simultaneously

 1.1 - changed command definition structure to fix spacing issues and updated documentation